Matanriba/EDEA_Frontend_Exam/README.md

 Notes:
 1. Player does not autoplay - after endless reading I found that most players are blocked by modern browsers from auto-playing music/videos.
+2. Errors in browser console are a part of this - I tried multiple players and they all gave me errors while working with the Mixcloud API - this does not interfere with playback or any other functionality whatsoever.
+All requirements work perfectly.

 How to run: